The immune system is the body’s defense against harmful agents. It provides immunity.

 c) Prevention of invasion through the skin.

-Thus natural immunity is the non-specific defense that keeps the body free from pathogenic microorganisms.
+Thus, natural immunity is the non-specific defense that keeps the body free from pathogenic microorganisms.

 Acquired immunity

-This acquire immunity works by two mechanisms as
+This acquired immunity works by two mechanisms

 a) Humeral immunity or B-cell immunity